Attaching Spars

 closer to the kite.

-Sled kite!
+Sled design!

-As mentioned earlier, there's more kite-making on this site than you can poke a stick at :-) Want to know the most convenient way of using it all?
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

-The Big MBK E-book Bundle is a collection of downloads - printable PDF files which provide step-by-step instructions for many kites large and small.
-Every kite in every MBK series.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.